Netcracker/KubeMarine/documentation/Maintenance.md

 * set PSS labels on namespaces

 ### Configure Manage PSS Procedure

+JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/manage_pss.json?raw=1).
+For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 To manage PSS on existing cluster one should configure `procedure.yaml` similar the following: